joeycollins/RobotPayloadAPI/README.md

 }  \
 \
 Make sure "raw" is checked and JSON is selected. \
 2 (alternative): Go to to https://localhost:5000/swagger.
 This should give a good overview of the API.
 Expand the Post request type listed (/api/robots/closest).
-Click "Try it out" and run a post request with a payload.\
+Click "Try it out" and run a post request with a payload.
+Look at "Server response" section for the returned value. \
 \
 Next Steps:\
 Ideally we would save all the Payloads into a database and when sending a post request we could supply the loadID only, retrieve the payload coords from the database, and return the closest robot.\